Often considered as “the hidden gem of Asia”, Taiwan has to be one of the most underrated destinations on earth.

 2. Breathtaking sights

-Taiwan flourishes in natural green scenery.
+Taiwan flourishes in a natural green scenery.
 The island is blessed with tropical forests, misty mountains, enchanting waterfalls, and picturesque landscapes that span far beyond the horizon.
 Many bike paths can be found going alongside the rich and sparkling coastlines with beaches and nearby hot springs to relax and rejuvenate in.

 Taiwan has a diverse mix of modern and traditional sights that are common throughout the island.
 You’ll see temples and shrines sticking on the mountain peaks, as well as palm trees surrounding bustling cities and public parks.